 This table displays Part A and Part B processing issues that are being worked currently or have been resolved recently.

 Some providers may notice a difference in how deductible and coinsurance amounts are being displayed on the remittance advice for QMB claims.
-CMS will revert back to the previous display on December 8, and until then, CMS has provided a guide to identify Medicare cost-sharing amounts on remittance advice.
+CMS reverted back to the previous display on December 8, and provided a guide to identify Medicare cost-sharing amounts on remittance advice.
+A permanent solution is tentatively scheduled for summer 2018.
 No provider action is required.

 Due to the October implementation of 2017-2018 influenza vaccine payment allowances, the Centers for Medicare & Medicaid Services has directed contractors to reprocess claims that were processed on or after August 1.